-Dielectric tests are to be performed by application of high voltage for 1 min between the ground plug and phase/neutral via the transport incubator's power cord.
+Dielectric tests are to be performed by application of high voltage for one minute between the ground plug and phase/neutral via the incubator's power cord.
 The resulting current as measured by a hi-pot tester must not be greater than 12 mA.

-Connect the transport incubator to the hi-pot tester according to the manufacturer's specification.
+Connect the incubator to the hi-pot tester according to the manufacturer's specification.
 Set the hi-pot tester for either: